QIICR/DICOM4QI/docs/results/tr/mitk.md

 ## 3. Write task

-* Datasets are available in the "MITK" folder of the [Results Dropbox folder](https://www.dropbox.com/sh/gmy2nt1mlfk1k2w/AADIdfcLUUZ8ViAh7i6x0aana?dl=0).
+* Datasets are available in the "MITK" folder of the [2017 Results Dropbox folder](https://www.dropbox.com/sh/gmy2nt1mlfk1k2w/AADIdfcLUUZ8ViAh7i6x0aana?dl=0).

 ### Results of validation using `dciodvfy`